Massive galaxy clusters like "El Gordo'' hint at primordial quantum diffusion: Gaussian and lognormal distributions

 The curvature of the elliptic distributions around their maximum can also be computed according to \bea \sigma_{\mathrm{G}}^{(2)}(\alpha) = \left[-\left.\frac{\partial^2\ln P_2}{\partial x^2}\right\vert_{x=\rho_2(\alpha)}\right]^{-1/2}\, ,\\ \sigma_{\mathrm{G}}^{(4)}(\alpha) = \left[-\left.\frac{\partial^2\ln P_4}{\partial x^2}\right\vert_{x=\rho_4(\alpha)}\right]^{-1/2}\, . \eea In the same small-$\alpha$ limit as above, they boil down to $\sigma_{\mathrm{G}}^{(2)}(\alpha)\simeq \sqrt{2}\alpha^2$ and $\sigma_{\mathrm{G}}^{(2)}(\alpha)\simeq \sqrt{2}(1-\alpha)^2$.
 This allows one to set the value of $\rho$, $\sigma_{\mathrm{G}}$ (hence $\sigma$) and $A$.

-This procedure is performed in \Fig{fig:comparison_pdf}, where one can check that the agreement around the maximum is indeed excellent, but that the agreement between the lognormal and the elliptic profiles on the tail is also reasonable.
+This procedure is performed in Fig.~1 of the main text, where one can check that the agreement around the maximum is indeed excellent, but that the agreement between the lognormal and the elliptic profiles on the tail is also reasonable.